Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Discussions and outlook

 \section{Discussions and outlook}

-Mainly motivated by the recent developments in topological gravity \cite{Saad:2019lba, Iliesiu:2020zld, Iliesiu:2019lfc}, in this paper, we consider the 2D-dilation gravity with nonlinear dilaton potential coupled with $U(1)$ matter field.
+Mainly motivated by recent developments in topological gravity \cite{Saad:2019lba, Iliesiu:2020zld, Iliesiu:2019lfc}, in this paper, we consider the 2D-dilation gravity with nonlinear dilaton potential coupled with $U(1)$ matter field.
 Eventually, apart from computing the partition functions, we focus on different thermodynamic properties due to the $U(1)$ field.
 We started by calculating the partition function of the $U(1)$ coupled theory.
-Then, we move on to the computation of correlators involving the partition function, and from that, we investigate free energy and spectral form factors.
-After that, we deform the theory by a linear combination of two irrelevant deformations $T\Bar{T}$ and $J\Bar{T}$ and investigate the qualitative changes of those above-mentioned thermodynamic properties.
-Below, we summarize the main findings of our paper: \begin{itemize} \item First, we compute the partition function for JT-gravity coupled with $U(1)$ and $SO(3)$ matter field mainly following \cite{Iliesiu:2019lfc}.
+Then, we move on to the computation of correlators involving the partition function, and fromthat, we investigate free energy and spectral form factors.
+After that, we deform the boundary theory by a linear combination of two irrelevant deformations $T\Bar{T}$ and $J\Bar{T}$ and investigate the qualitative changes of those above-mentioned thermodynamic properties.
+Below, we summarize the main findings of our paper. \begin{itemize} \item First, we compute the partition function for $2D$-gravity coupled with $U(1)$ and $SO(3)$ matter field.
 We also discuss how the particular theory comes from the dimensional reduction of Einstein-Maxwell theory in four dimensions.
 Except for the usual linear term involving the dilaton field, we have some extra terms that are non-linear in the dilaton.
-Therefore, we used the path integral saddle-point approach to calculate the partition function eventually.
-The saddle point condition sets the Ricci scalar of the manifold to a negative constant depending on the saddle point itself.
+We compute the Zeta-regularised (in dilaton integral) partition function.